 Robert L. Thomas, Jr.

-Vice Admiral Robert L. Thomas, Jr., U.S. Navy (ret), is a lecturer at the School.
+Vice Admiral Robert L. Thomas, Jr., U.S. Navy (ret), is a professor of practice at the School.
 The son of a career Marine, VADM Thomas graduated from the University of California with a Bachelor of Science in Civil Engineering.
 He holds a Master of Science in National Security Studies from the National War College.

 As a career submarine officer, Thomas has served on fast-attack submarines operating in both U.S. Pacific Command and U.S. Central Command theaters of operation.
 His assignments included USS Guitarro (SSN 665), USS Permit (SSN 594), USS Asheville (SSN 758) and USS Bremerton (SSN 698) where he served as commanding officer.
 Additionally, he took command of USS Tucson (SSN 770) while serving as deputy commander, Submarine Squadron (SUBRON) 11.

 Thomas served as commander, Submarine Force, U.S. Pacific Fleet Representative West Coast; commander, Submarine Squadron 11 and commander, Task Force 74/54 in Yokosuka, Japan.
 In his last assignment, Thomas commanded the U.S. 7th Fleet.
 He assumed duties as director, Navy Staff in October 2015.